Women's empowerment volunteering

 Young girls’ education

-Did you know that in Fiji, 31% of the population lives in poverty?
-But when women and girls have greater access to education, entire communities benefit.
+Did you know that when women and girls have greater access to education, entire communities benefit.
 That’s why GVI programs focus on increasing educational capacity, and promoting the education of both young girls and boys.

 One extra year of primary school education can increase a young girl's future income by 10–20%.
 One extra year of high school can further increase this income by 15–25%.